 The books in West's Nutshell Series provide succinct summaries of the law in a wide range of subjects.
 Legal Research in a Nutshell is a guide to the legal research process in general and to the specific sources used to research the law.
 A free companion website provides links to the online sources referenced in the Nutshell.
 This item is part of the Law Library's "Academic Success" collection and is shelved on the 3rd floor.
 All of the books in the Nutshell Series are also available electronically through West's "Academic Study Aids Subscription," which is accessible for LUC law students and faculty.
 By creating a free West Academic account (LUC law community only), it is possible to highlight text and take notes online.
 The document below contains instructions on accessing the Academic Study Aids Subscription and creating your account.

-This presentation accompanies the lecture for Unit One of the First Year Legal Research course.
+Presented during Unit One of the Fall 2019 First Year Legal Research Course.

 The goal of legal research is usually to find primary authority (a case, statute, or administrative regulation) to support a legal argument.
 To perform legal research, you must learn how to use specialized resources to find these materials.

 During the Basic Legal Research course for first-year law students, you will be introduced to these specialized resources.